-OIST will also provide up to a maximum of $\pm 45,000$ per month as a Commuting Allowance.
-The Internship Allowance will be adjusted if the Research Intern has another source of financial support.
 There is an obligation on the Research Intern to report other sources of financial support to the Student Affairs Section before their arrival.
-The amount of other support will be taken into account in determining the level of the financial support provided by OIST.
+The amount of financial support will be taken into account in determining the level of the financial support provided by OIST.